DiamondLightSource/blueapi/docs/tutorials/run-plan-docs.md

 ## Troubleshooting
 - 401 Response/cannot Execute plan - reload whole BlueAPI docs web page and log-in again using Keycloak.
 - 2XX Task was created but could not be run successfully, no response - check logs for correct instrument session, have motor limits been exceeded?
-- New plan changes have been pushed to the repo but the plan isn't showing up - may need to pull through PlanDev and re-load the environmant
+- New plan changes have been pushed to the repo but the plan isn't showing up
+    - May need to pull through PlanDev and reload the environment
-- Make sure the blueapi pod is pointing to the correct commit in ArgoCD (check values.yaml file in p46-depolyment repo and change if required).
+    - Make sure the blueapi pod is pointing to the correct commit in ArgoCD (check values.yaml file in pxx-depolyment repo which is accessed through [epics-containers] (https://github.com/epics-containers) ).
-    - Update values.yml as needed, Re-submit and re-create a task using BlueAPI and run again using same steps as above.
+        - Update values.yaml as needed, re-submit and re-create a task using BlueAPI and run again using same steps as above.